 Candidates for Facelift

 The best candidates for a rhytidectomy are men or women that want to improve the signs of aging.
 Candidates typically have facial sagging but elasticity still remains in their skin.
 Additionally, candidates will need to be healthy, not a smoker, and have realistic expectations about their appearance.

 Facelifts are typically outpatient procedures and patients may have a choice of IV sedation or general anesthesia.
-The procedure takes about two hours but varies depending on the patient’s facial structure and the extent of correction desired.
+The procedure takes about three to four hours but varies depending on the patient’s facial structure and the extent of correction desired.
 Some of the most common facelift procedures include:

 - Limited-incision facelift is used for rejuvenation around the eyes, mouth, nasolabial folds and other deep creases.
 Short incisions are made at the temples and around the ear, and possibly in the lower eyelids and/or under the upper lip as well.

 - A neck lift concentrates on jowls, loose skin on the neck, and fat under the chin.
 The incision is made around the earlobe and behind the ear to the lower scalp.

 Unfortunately, the results of a facelift do not last forever and do not stop the aging process.
 In time, signs of aging will gradually appear once again.
 You may want to consider having another procedure in five or ten years.
 However, the effects are permanent so years later, your face will continue to look better than if you had never had a facelift.